Skip to content

 Update Service Profile

 Follow the steps above for "View" service profile to view details about a service profile.
-Alternatively, click on the actions (ellipses) on the far right of a service profile and select "edit".
+Alternatively, click on the actions (ellipses) on the far right of a service profile and select "Edit Configuration".
 PaaS Admins can now make necessary changes to the service profile and save it.

 Info